public-archive-docs/revision_archive/docs/english/literature/jekyll_and_hyde/quotes/hyde.md

 - Hyde is regarding as inhuman with the repitition of 'something'
 - Hyde as usually invokes a visceral reaction to people who lay sight on him, described as disgusting

+## Chapter 2

+### "It was worse when it began to be clothed upon with destestable attributes; out of the shifting, insubstanial mists that had so long baffled his eye, there leaped up the sudden, definite presentment of a fiend"

+- Figurative language connotes to a image of a monster
+- Mists - symbolic to reflect about the mystery of the plot and about Hyde

+---

+### "odd light footsteps"

+- Hyde is degenerated, underdeveloped, deformed

+---

+### "Hyde shrank back with a hissing intake of breath"

+- Zoomorphism relating to a snake
+	- This relates to the Bible in revelations where a great dragon, a serpent, was cast out dubbed the Devil or Satan as the Great Deceiver

+---

+### "the other snarled aloud into a savage laugh"

+- Zoomorphism - snarled is an aggressive growl similar to an angry voice
+- Savage - derived from a word for native people, relates to the fear of the unknown

+---

+### "with extraordinary quickness"

+- Supernatural

+---

+### "[Utterson] putting his hand to his brow like a man in mental perplexity"

+- Hyde has an unsettling nature that Utterson had to contemplate about it
+- Simile: Utterson contrasts his character from before from being calm and collected to being puzzled

+---

+### "he gave an impression of deformity without any nameable malformation"

+- Hyde physically doesn't seem deformed
+- Hyde could be deformed somewhere else such as mentally
+- Hyde could be too perplexing for one to analyse

+---

+### "muderous mixture of timidity and boldness"

+- Oxymoron and paradoxical, timidity and boldness - presents Hyde as unpredictable and dangerous in the word "murderous"

+---

+### "unknown disgust, loathing and fear"

+- Triple: Hyde cannot be explained, something supernatural and people get this feeling around Hyde, a sense of "deformity"

+---

+### "something troglodytic"

+- Troglodytic - early human, Darwin's theory suggests underdevelopment and deformity

+---

+### "foul soul that thus transpires through"

+- Feeling of degeneracy

+---

+### "I read Satan's signature upon a face"

+- Parallels Hyde and the Devil, they are similar